 The on-page technical SEO basics below will help improve your site's user experience.

 You want your pages to have a title tag, H1 tag, and an optimized meta description.
-These metadata work to provide Google and the end user with more context about the contents of your site.
+These metadata work to provide search engines and end users with more context about the contents of your site.

 In Google’s “How Search Works” post, they explain that if keywords appear in a page’s body text or title, that page is more likely to be relevant to the searcher’s query.